tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 ### Scheduling with Time Service

-The Time Service DSL provides script access to the CSW scheduling library allowing scripts to schedule one off and periodic tasks.
+The Time Service DSL provides script access to the CSW scheduling library allowing scripts to schedule one-off and periodic tasks.
 Access to the Time Service scheduling functionality is provided in the script writing environment with no extra imports.

 ### Using scheduleOnce